 SpamAssassin hasn't been cutting it for me lately, so I just want to give a quick thanks to MX GuardDog, who offers a really inexpensive MX spam blocker service for people like me who run their own personal email server.
 And, by adding a brief ad like this to your page, they give you the service for free!

 2015 Sep 13

 Visited the Ohio Renaissance Festival for Time Traveler's weekend, with the Ohio DeLorean club.

 2015 Jun 09

 I presented the project at YAPC::NA this year!

-Here's the video (warning, its an hour long)
+You can watch the video on the presentations page. (warning, its an hour long)

 2015 May 19